Wrist Fracture

 • Medicine to ease pain and swelling

-• A splint or cast to keep bones in place as they heal
+• A splint or cast to support the bones as they heal

 Prevention